liferay/headlessapis.wedeploy.io/content/docs/roles/roles.md

   --header 'Accept: application/hal+json'
 ```

-The response in `json HAL` format will contain inside the `_embedded` section, a list of web sites under the key `Role`.
+In a JSON-HAL formatted response, the `_embedded` section contains the `Role` key.
+This key contains the roles:

 ```json
 {